Stanley Donen: 1970–2003: Later works

 Nostalgia for old Hollywood movies would be a theme of Donen's next film: Movie Movie (1978), produced by Lew Grade's ITC Entertainment and scripted by Larry Gelbart and Sheldon Keller.
 The film is actually two shorter films presented as an old fashioned double feature, complete with a fake movie trailer and an introduction by comedian George Burns.
 It starred George C. Scott, Trish Van Devere, Red Buttons, Michael Kidd and Eli Wallach and premiered in competition at the 29th Berlin International Film Festival in 1978.
 The first of the two films is Dynamite Hands, a black and white tribute to boxing – morality films.
 The second film is Baxter's Beauties of 1933, a tribute to the extravagant musicals of Busby Berkeley.
-Like Donen's previous two films, it was unsuccessful both financially and critically.
+Like Donen's previous two films, it was unsuccessful financially, although the reviews were more positive.
+In The New York Times, Vincent Canby called the film "Hollywood flimflamming at its elegant best."

 Donen made the science fiction film Saturn 3 (1980), starring Kirk Douglas, Farrah Fawcett and Harvey Keitel.
 Donen first read the script when its writer (and Movie Movie's set designer) John Barry showed it to him, prompting Donen to pass it along to Lew Grade.
 Donen was initially hired to produce, but Grade asked him to complete the film when first-time director Barry was unable to direct.
 According to Donen "only a tiny bit of what Barry shot ended up in the finished film."
 It was a critical and financial disaster and initially Donen did not want to be credited as director.
 In the early 1980s, Donen was attached to direct an adaptation of Stephen King's The Dead Zone and worked with writer Jeffrey Boam on the script.
 Donen eventually dropped out of the project and David Cronenberg directed the film a few years later.
 Boam stated that Donen was initially attracted to making the film because he wanted to "connect with contemporary youthful audiences" and that the script that they worked on together was "very close to the script that David wound up making."